Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Experiments

 \subsection{Low-resource $\leftrightarrow$ English Translation}

-As the ROOTS corpus \citep{roots_corpus} that BLOOM \citep{bloom_scao2022bloom} was pre-trained on offers the most diverse language coverage with open-sourced transparency, we tested our methods mainly with the BLOOM model on 13 Indic (Indic13) languages and 21 African (Afri21) languages present in the ROOTS corpus.
-We also conduct experiments with supervised instruction-tuned InstructGPT (text-davinci-003) \citep{gpt3_brown2020language,instructgpt_ouyang2022training} to provide further references.
-We stress that, to our knowledge, it is not disclosed how large text-davinci-003 is or whether it was trained on the test sets.
-As such, its results are only to compare different prompting techniques within the InstructGPT section.
-For each of the 68 language pairs, we sample randomly and evaluate 200 sentences from each test set with the same seed to limit the cost budget for API calls\footnote{BLOOM: \href{https://huggingface.co/bigscience/bloom}{huggingface.co/bigscience/bloom}.
-GPT: \href{https://platform.openai.com}{platform.openai.com}.
-We perform full-set evaluations for 4 representative languages in each group and observe $<1$chrF++ and $<0.2$BLEU standard deviation from our 200-sampled evaluations.}.
-Following \citet{nllb_costa2022no_flores200}, we report results in mainly chrF++ score \citep{popovic2015chrf}, which is a universal metric for all languages without any tokenization, while also reporting SacreBLEU \citep{sacredbleu_post-2018-call} as a complementary metric.
-The full list of languages and other details are provided in the Appendix.
+As the ROOTS corpus \citep{roots_corpus} that BLOOM \citep{bloom_scao2022bloom} was pre-trained on offers the most diverse language coverage with open-sourced transparency, we tested our methods mainly with the BLOOM model on 13 Indic (Ind) languages and 21 African (Afr) languages present in the ROOTS corpus.
+We also conduct experiments with supervised InstructGPT (text-davinci-003) \citep{instructgpt_ouyang2022training} to provide further references.
+As not much detail about text-davinci-003 has been disclosed, its results are only to compare prompting techniques within the same model and not between models.
+Specific details about languages and test sets are provided in the {Appendix}.
+Following \citet{nllb_costa2022no_flores200}, we report results in mainly chrF++ \citep{popovic2015chrf}, which is a universal metric for all languages, while also reporting SacreBLEU \citep{sacredbleu_post-2018-call} in the Appendix.

 In terms of methodologies, for supervised prompting, we collect as many supervised pairs as the models can fit within their context lengths (8 for BLOOM and 6 for GPT davinci-003).
-We use \texttt{<src>[input]\textbackslash n<tgt>[output]} as the prompt template, where \texttt{<src>} and \texttt{<tgt>} are the language tag names (in English) of the respective languages.
+We use \texttt{<src>[input]\textbackslash n<tgt>[output]} as the prompt template, where \texttt{<src>} and \texttt{<tgt>} are the language tag names in English.
 For our unsupervised linguistically-diverse prompting (LDP) method, we use 4 LDP $Z_i X$ direction.
 This suggests that fine-tuning the model on more low-resource language data improves generative abilities in such languages.
-For GPT text-davinci-003, we observe the same pattern when comparing supervised and unsupervised-LDP.
-Further, it is interesting to see that GPT's scores for Indic languages are lower than BLOOM but higher for African languages, despite the fact that the African languages are likely to have less data coverage.
-We suspect, with evidence in the Appendix, that this is because the GPT tokenizer favors Latin-based sub-words in the African languages more than the non-Latin characters of the Indic languages, as reflected by the high degree of sub-word fragmentation.
-For instance, a 10-token English text can be equivalent to 160 tokens in Tamil.